anettrolikova/Crypto/README.md

 - crypto takeaways from 2018
 https://medium.com/@goltra/three-crypto-takeaways-from-2018-1f9f05ca4e35

-- How to run Ethereum node - Geth https://medium.com/better-programming/run-an-ethereum-node-on-linux-late-2019-b37a1d35800e
+- How to run an Ethereum node - Geth https://medium.com/better-programming/run-an-ethereum-node-on-linux-late-2019-b37a1d35800e

 - Aligning Ethereum as a Force for Good